lacerbi/optimviz/README.md

 ## Comments

 - BADS works well on these examples, which were chosen to show how different algorithms explore the space.
 More generally, BADS is best for functions with a noisy or jagged landscape, and with non-negligible computational cost (see [here](https://github.com/lacerbi/bads/wiki#which-kind-of-problems-is-bads-suited-for)).
+BADS is available as a ready-to-use MATLAB toolbox [here](https://github.com/lacerbi/bads).
 - `fminsearch` is a generic optimizer which can deal with simple functions, but it should never be the main choice as there are always better alternatives.
 - `fmincon` is generally superior to most optimizers (and in partcular, to `fminsearch`) on smooth functions.
 However, `fmincon` deals *very badly* with jagged or noisy landscapes.
 - We are not aware of scenarios in which `ga` is a good off-the-shelf choice for continuous-valued optimization.
 It is often just barely better than random search.